 Your Librarian: A Learning and Research Team librarian is paired with each section of Learning Foundations and Learning Explorations.
 Instructors can always check our Research Appointments page to find out which librarian will be working with their class.
 Once you and your librarian are in contact, you can provide an overview of your course structure, your syllabus and assignment details as they come together, and your goals for information literacy instruction.
 We’re happy to consult with you and develop activities or assignments that will help you meet the Info Lit 1 learning outcome in a way that makes sense for your class and your students.

-Info Lit 1 Canvas Modules We’ve developed six Info Lit 1 Canvas modules that instructors can import into their own Canvas courses:
+Info Lit 1 Canvas Modules: We’ve developed six Info Lit 1 Canvas modules with built-in quizzes for instructors to import into their own Canvas courses:

 - Library Orientation